-Me Action mber of staff identified to lead on the incident/investigation Initials First stage bullying i.e. first offence/non-physical/non discriminatory Α. If necessary written statements from students must be taken as soon as possible.
-These statements must be dated, signed and filed Tick or N/A All students involved must be allowed to give his/her version of events. в.
-Record on CPOMs logging the victim but enter the culprit as linked students and alert Ruth Rowbotham- include your actions C. Verbal warning issued and logged on SIMS as verbal abuse/assault or whatever is deemed appropriate D. Inform victim of actions Second stage bullying i.e. second offence/or physical/discriminatory Cor nplete points A and B Ε. Check CCTV if necessary i.e. physical bullying F. Contact the parents of the alleged culprits and victims and inform of the incident and advised as to the ongoing investigation/incident.
-Parent meeting Phone call G. Isolation given to culprit and recorded SIMS as bullying but Resolve the log and add actions (this is to log the behaviour rather than the bullying.
-CPOMs should still be completed for the victim) н.
-Conduct mediation between victims and culprits Ι. Ensure Year team and Form Tutors monitor situation.
-After 1-2 weeks speak to victim and victim's parents to ensure issue isn't continuing.
-Third stage bullying i.e. continuous issue nplete points A B E G Conduct parent meetings with SLT link for both victim and culprit κ.
-Issue Isolation/exclusions- SLT/Year Teams discretion- must inform SWh L. Inform Anti-bullying Team- they will refer culprit for intervention from PCSOs and Year Mot teams will provide intervention for the victim - this may include a mediation 1001 tes/any other actions: cord all appropriate details/phone calls on SIMs communication log including meeting nutes
+Action Me mber of staff identified to lead on the incident/investigation Initials First offence/non-physical/non discriminatory ۹.
+Written statements from students must be taken as soon as possible.
+These statements Tick or must be dated, signed and filed.
+N/A All students involved must be allowed to give his/her version of events. В. Record on CPOMS logging the victim as the named student but enter the culprit as linked student and alert Ruth Rowbotham- include your actions.
+C. Sanction issued (verbal warning/behaviour point/detention/community service depending on what is appropriate).
+Log the incident on Class Charts as verbal abuse or whatever is deemed appropriate D. Inform victim of actions Physical/discriminatory nplete points A and B E. Check CCTV if necessary i.e. physical bullying F. Contact the parents of the culprit and the victim to inform them of the incident and actions.
+Parent meeting Phone cell Phone call G. Involve safeguarding team/Keystage Leader in investigation if appropriate. н.
+Exclusion/isolation given to culprit and recorded on Class Charts as bullying. l.
+Conduct mediation between victim and culprit if the victim is happy to participate.
+J. Ensure year team and form tutors monitor the situation.
+After 1-2 weeks speak to the victim and victim's parents to ensure the issue isn't continuing.
+Continuous bullying (any form) Cor nplete points A B E G K. Conduct a parent meeting with SLT for culprit and make contact with victims parents via к. phone or meeting.
+L. Issue isolation/external isolation/exclusion - SLT/year teams discretion - Log on Class Charts. с. М. N. Formal apology given to the victim.
+0. G&S or welfare checks offered to the victim on a weekly basis from the year team. es/any other actions: NO Rer ord all action taken and any minutes of meetings and file.
+All actions MUST be recorded on CPOMS